 Lithuania

 Lithuania organizes its song and dance festival a little differently from its Baltic neighbors.
-This festival is offered every four years, and divided up between its two historic capitals, Kaunas and Vilnius.
+Lithuania’s festival is held every five years, and divided up between its two historic capitals, Kaunas and Vilnius.
 While Kaunas hosted the first song festivals, and remains home to the opening events, Vilnius hosts the grand finale.
 Lithuania’s program is diverse, mixing song and dancing with folk art exhibitions, crafts for and by children, traditional folklore and theater, and even a wind instrument orchestra.
 The final event is heralded by a traditional process held in honor of Lithuania’s founder, King Mindaugas.
 The medieval pageantry includes guilds, priests, and nobility arranged according to their historic status.
 This human river flows from the Cathedral, where it is blessed, to the festival grounds, where 12,000 sing before a vast crowd.

 Summer is the best time to visit the Baltic States, as the days are warm and mild, and even smaller cities are buzzing with busy cultural calendars.
 If you are fortunate enough to have the chance to visit Estonia, Latvia, or Lithuania during their rare song and dance festivals (or even the youth versions, which are also held ever 4-5 years), be sure to make the most of the opportunity.
 With their combination of ancient traditions and sheer modern joy, these festivals are the highlights of any trip.